hzeller/upnp-display/README.md

 #### Special characters
 While the titles and album names can contain the full UTF-8 characters set, the LCD displays can't show them by default.
+So right now, only ASCII characters are displayed well.

-The LCD displays allow for adding custom character bitmaps so this _could_ be implemented, but isn't at this time.
+The LCD displays allow for adding custom character bitmaps so this _could_ be implemented with some effort, but isn't at this time.

 #### LCD Displays
 We can't check the 'busy'-status of the LCD display, as we can't read from